 Adult Volunteer Program

-Our adult sessions for spring 2017 are now closed.
-We will begin taking calls the week of August 14 for fall 2017 sessions.
+We will begin taking calls the week of December 11 for spring 2018 sessions.

 Typically, the largest varieties of volunteer opportunities are available in the spring or fall.
 (You are considered an adult if you are 18 years of age or older and not enrolled in classes for college credit.)
 We are fortunate to have hundreds of local high school and college students volunteering with us over the summer months.
 To allow them these opportunities, we will offer adult volunteer positions again in the spring.